jaysetty/shopping/README.md

-# The objective of this excercise is 2 fold.
+# The objective of this excercise is two fold.

 1) Phase 1: Forecast Sales for a leading retailer across 3 categories - Women, Men and Other.
 (This is only using Time Series techniques)
 2) Phase 2: Using regression for the same retailer forecast women sales.